HattieTavares/100devs-Directory/README.md

 Remember this branch name, you will need it later!

 **4. Now you will be adding yourself to the directory.**
+This next part will be done in your preferred code editor, such as VSCode, Atom, etc. Open up the 100devs-directory folder and do the following:

 1. In the ```members``` folder there is a file called profileTemplate.html.
 Please do not edit the original!
     * Right click on the profileTemplate.html select ```copy```.